apache/fury-site/docs/community/how_to_release.md

 - Pay attention to setting environment variables: if you configure gpg keys under a different directory, please `export GNUPGHOME=$(xxx)`

 ### Prepare GPG Key
-If you are the first time to become a release manager, you need to prepare a gpg key.
+If you are the first to become a release manager, you need to prepare a gpg key.

-Following is a quick setup, you can refer [Apache openpgp doc](https://infra.apache.org/openpgp.html) for further details.
+Following is a quick setup, you can refer to [Apache openpgp doc](https://infra.apache.org/openpgp.html) for further details.

 #### Install GPG
 ```bash